-Asset Fund
+Asset fund

-Under the Act the Agency is required to maintain bank accounts known as Asset Fund, into which monies provided by the House of Assembly and proceeds arising out of an asset sharing agreement shall be paid.
+Under the Act the Agency is required to maintain bank accounts known as the Asset Fund, into which monies provided by the House of Assembly and proceeds arising out of an asset sharing agreement shall be paid.
+During the year, there was no funding provided from any asset sharing agreement.